-These reports generated 98 recommendations, of which none were high, 86 were medium and 12 were categorised as low.
+These reports generated 55 recommendations, of which one was high, 39 were medium and 15 were categorised as low and confirms significant improvement on the preceding year's audit performance.

-Of the 3 Limited Assurance internal audits the actions either have been addressed or actions taken to mitigate the risk.
+Of the 2 Limited Assurance internal audits the actions either have been addressed or actions taken to mitigate the risk.